 Regarding cavities, the Centers for Disease Control and Prevention shares that about 80% of Americans develop at least one cavity by the time they reach 34 years of age.1 Dental assistant training can give you the tools to help people who are dealing with deteriorating teeth and gums.

 Before you can begin helping others with their oral health you need to finish dental assistant training.
-If you’ve been wondering, “how long does it take to get a dental assistant certificate”, you’ll be happy to know that you can earn a certificate or diploma from Dorsey Schools in just one year.
+If you’ve been wondering, “how long does it take to get a dental assistant certificate”, you’ll be happy to know that you can earn a diploma from Dorsey Schools in just one year.

 School for dental assistant students covers a variety of topics, including how to clean and prepare dental equipment.
 During dental assistant training, students can also learn how to monitor supplies, communicate with patients, and complete insurance documents.

-Dental Assistant Training in Michigan – School Experience
+Dental Assistant training in Michigan – School Experience

 These five steps can lead to your dental assistant training program success.
 Read through each step, giving yourself time to digest the information.
 Focus on steps that you need to get stronger in most.